Grievance Mechanism and Stakeholder Dialogues

 We place emphasis on engagement with our stakeholders and strives for transparency and responsiveness.

 Mizuho has a grievance mechanism through our branches and headquarters.
 Mizuho Bank, Mizuho Trust and Banking, Mizuho Securities have designated telephone lines shown on website.
 Mizuho Americas also has its own grievance system on website to receive comments from stakeholders.
+In responding to consultations and complaints received on website, we guarantee the anonymity and confidentiality of our clients.

 We communicate Human Rights Policy to our business partners and express our expectation that they uphold a standard of respect for human rights commensurate with this policy.